nrosenstein-c4d/c4d-prototype-converter/README.md

 * Generates a Python plugin template file
 * Automatically converts code from Python Generators or Expression Tags to valid code in the plugin template (WIP)

-### Planned Features

-* A tool to convert Scripts to CommandData plugins
+* A tool to convert Scripts to CommandData plugins (WIP)

 ### Ideas for the Future